 Start counting your extra cash

 When it comes to your finances, those seemingly undetectable cracks in your checking account, portfolio, bills, and rainy-day fund can seriously sideline your dreams.
-Let us help you patch them up.
+Make 2007 the year you get back on track.

 This article was originally published on July 13, 2006.
 It has been updated.

 Dayana Yochim is co-advisor for Motley Fool Green Light.
 Each issue has a $450 "money in the bank" promise -- that's the amount you can make or save following our tips.
 Dayana doesn't own any of the shares mentioned in this story.
 TXU and Heinz are Income Investor recommendations.
 The Fool's disclosure policy is priceless.

 You Need to Hear the SEC's Warning on Cryptocurrencies and ICOs

 Before you invest in the next hot ICO, here's what you need to know.